JuliaLang/julia/doc/src/manual/style-guide.md

 The preferred style is to use instances by default, and only add methods involving `Type{MyType}` later if they become necessary to solve some problem.

-If a type is effectively an enumeration, it should be defined as a single (ideally `immutable`) type, with the enumeration values being instances of it.
+If a type is effectively an enumeration, it should be defined as a single (ideally immutable struct or primitive) type, with the enumeration values being instances of it.
 Constructors and conversions can check whether values are valid.
 This design is preferred over making the enumeration an abstract type, with the "values" as subtypes.